ALOX57/IMDB-Sentiment-Analyzer/README.md

 This project uses the [IMDB Dataset of 50K Movie Reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) from Kaggle.

 Please download the CSV manually and place it in your project root folder as:
+IMDB Dataset.csv

+This file is excluded from version control for size and licensing reasons.